zio/zio-protoquill/README.md

 Not all Contexts and not all Functionality is Supported yet.
 Here is a rough list of both:

 Currently Supported:
- - Basic Quotation, Querying, Lifting, and Composition (Compile-Time and Dynamic)
+ - Basic Quotation, Querying, Lifting, and Types (Compile-Time and Dynamic)
  - Inner/Outer, Left/Right joins
  - Query.map/flatMap/concatMap/filter other [query constructs](https://getquill.io/#quotation-queries).
  - Insert, Update, Delete [Actions](https://getquill.io/#quotation-actions) (Compile-Time and Dynamic)